17 Top-Rated Tourist Attractions in Georgia

 Address: 400 & 500 blocks of Auburn Avenue, NE, Atlanta, Georgia

 On exceptionally clear days, points in seven states are visible from the top of the sheer cliff.
 Alongside the winding trail through the formations are gardens, stone bridges, narrow passages between massive rock faces, art installations, a mushroom-shaped balancing rock, and other features.
-Seasonal festivals and events include Christmas lights and a Halloween festival with a corn maze.

 Address: 1400 Patten Road, Lookout Mountain, Georgia

-Set in Enterprise Mill, a former textile mill close to the city center, the Augusta Canal Discovery Center paints a fascinating picture of the South's industrial revolution period.
+Set in Enterprise Mill, a former textile mill close to the city center, the Augusta Canal Discovery Center paints a fascinating picture of the South's industrial revolution.
 The sprawling complex features well-preserved red brick warehouses and factory buildings that now house exhibits and scale models portraying Augusta's development as a major industrial center and port.

 Start your visit with the orientation film that places the whole experience in perspective.
-A great boat tour on the adjacent waterways is included with your admission.
-A café and giftshop are also located on the premises.
+A café and gift shop are also located on the premises.

 Address: Blome Ln, Augusta, Georgia